Production3000/mvp3000esp/doc/helper_func.md

 #### <a name='LinkedList3001'></a>LinkedList3001

 Extends LinkedList3000 with additional functionalities: appendUnique, findByContent, and removeByContent.
-The data structure needs an `equals()` method.
+The data structure needs an `equals()` method to compare it with another.

 ##### Constructor